swaggerexpert/json-pointer/README.md

 evaluation of JSON Pointer expressions on ApiDOM structures.
 It provides compatibility with ApiDOM [core](https://github.com/swagger-api/apidom/tree/main/packages/apidom-core) and namespace packages (`@swagger-api/apidom-ns-*`), allowing to traverse and query ApiDOM element instances.

-Before using the ApiDOM Evaluation Realm, you need to install the `@swagger-api/apidom-core` packages:
+Before using the ApiDOM Evaluation Realm, you need to install the `@swagger-api/apidom-core` package:

 ```sh
  $ npm install --save @swagger-api/apidom-core